 Up to 5% of the State's CSBG allocation may be used for discretionary activities.
 Current discretionary activities include (1) providing additional assistance to CSBG eligible entities to provide direct services to clients; (2) providing assistance to CSBG eligible entities in a variety of ways to improve performance such as meeting CSBG Organizational Standards; (3) supporting assessment, training and technical assistance needs of the CSBG-eligible entities; (4) supporting the state's homelessness coordination in the Balance of State; (5) supporting the Section 8 Housing Choice voucher program in rural areas of the state; and (6) setting aside funds for disaster recovery immediate response.
 The Department also uses CSBG State discretionary funds to support organizations administering projects that address the causes of poverty and promote client self-sufficiency in Native American and migrant or seasonal farmworker communities, and to other eligible discretionary activities as authorized by the Department's Board.
-No more than 5% of the CSBG allocation may be used for administrative purposes by the state.
-If the full 5% is not needed for administrative purposes, the remainder may be used on a discretionary basis.
+No more than 5% of the CSBG allocation may be used for not needed for administrative purposes, the remainder a Crisis in combination with extreme temperatures or may be used on a discretionary basis.